 The Stipend for a short-term fellowship is $2,000.
 Fellowships are tenable for any one-month period between June 1, 2013 and May 31, 2014.
 They support dissertation, post-doctoral, and advanced research.
 The Library Company’s Cassatt House fellows’ residenceoffers rooms at reasonable rates, along with a kitchen, common room, and offices with internet access and is available to resident and non-resident fellows at all hours.

-THE DEADLINE FOR RECEIPT OF ONE-MONTH FELLOWSHIP APPLICATIONS IS MARCH 1, 2014, with a decision to be made by April 15.
-To apply, visit www.librarycompany.org/fellowships, fill out a required electronic cover sheet, and submit a single portable document format (PDF)* containing a brief résumé and a 2-4 page description of the proposed research.
-One letter of recommendation should arrive under separate cover in PDF format as well.
-Please email materials to email@example.com.
-If you wish you apply for more than one fellowship, simply check more than one box on your electronic cover sheet.
+THE DEADLINE FOR RECEIPT OF ONE-MONTH FELLOWSHIP APPLICATIONS IS MARCH 1, 2015, with a decision to be made by April 15.
+To apply for short-term fellowships,, visit www.librarycompany.org/fellowships, fill out a required electronic cover sheet, and submit a single portable document format (PDF)* containing a brief résumé and a 2-4 page description of the proposed research.
+One letter of recommendation should be submitted on the applicant's behalf online in PDF format.

 Candidates are strongly encouraged to inquire about the appropriateness of the proposed topic before applying.
 For more information, contact James Green via telephone (215) 546-3181, fax (215) 546-5167, or e-mail email@example.com.
 For more information about the PEAES award, email Cathy Matson at firstname.lastname@example.org.
 For more information about the Mellon Scholars award, email Erica Armstrong Dunbar at email@example.com.